© ZDF/Studio.tv 2023

 © nautilusfilm 2018

-93 min. documentary by Jan Haft about the impressive diversity of life in our meadows, exploring countless seriuously endangered animals, plants and other barely visible miracles.
+93 min. documentary (cinema) by Jan Haft about the impressive diversity of life in our meadows, exploring countless seriuously endangered animals, plants and other barely visible miracles.

 The soundtrack is an atmospheric composition of orchestra and choir (composed and produced in close collaboration with Dominik Eulberg), thoroughly mixed with electronical textures and driving synthesizers that emerge more and more throughout the movie.

 The vocal solo part in "Quo abiit" has been sung by myself and Lili Haft.
 The meaning of the Latin lyrics: